Diegetic Representation of Feedback in Open Games

 \fakeparagraph{Future directions.} The new ideas brought about in this paper are not fully formed yet.
 In preparing this work, three more follow-up works naturally spawned.

-The first, which has already been anticipated at the end of~\cref{sec:games}, concerns laying down a proper general theory of specification and simulation of cybernetic systems, in the wake of Myers' work on dynamical systems \cite{myers2020double,myers2021book}.
+The first, which has already been anticipated at the end of~\cref{sec:games}, concerns laying down a proper general theory of specification and simulation of cybernetic systems, in the wake of Myers' work on dynamical systems \cite{myers_double_2021,myers2021book}.
 In the first place, this would allow to extract Nash equilibria from diegetic open games in a principled and compositional way, with practical implications in the way these are computed.
 Secondly, using analogous tools we would then be able to talk about simulations of games and more generally of non-equilibrium trajectories of game dynamics.
+Lastly, we will have in place a unifying notion of `morphism of open games', which from preliminary discussions with Hedges, seems to reproduce the most important features of those in \cite{hedges2018morphisms} and \cite{ghani2018compositional}.

 The second work concerns the pure game-theoretic aspects of this new definition.
 Can we improve the toolset of compositional game theory by leveraging a more accurate reproduction of the dynamics involved?
-We believe the answer to be yes, with exciting connections to the topic of Bayesian games \cite{harsanyi1967games}, learning theory for games \cite{fudenberg1998theory}, coarsening and ossification, \emph{etc}.
+We believe the answer to be yes, with exciting connections to the topic of Bayesian games \cite{harsanyi_games_1967} and learning theory for games \cite{fudenberg1998theory}.

-The third work will be an exploration of the ideas roughly outlined in~\cref{sec:learners}, with the aim of clarifying the analogy uniting learners, games, Bayesian reasoners and other examples of `backpropagating cybernetic systems'.
-This would formalize the intuitive picture whereby such systems come with a notion of `state space', `bundle of changes', `bundle of scalars' and a `bundle of feedbacks' obtained as valuations of the first in the latter.
-A tantalizing consequence is to get past the conceptually awkward act of \emph{fixing} the payoff object $P$, which doesn't allow for the number of players to be dynamically determined, by attaching payoff types to states like `structure sheaves'.
-This recovers traditional open games~\cite{CompositionalGameTheory} as the description of payoffs types and their transformation across the game, while a functor analogous to $T^*$ turns that static picture into a dynamical one.
+The third work is an exploration of the ideas roughly outlined in~\cref{sec:learners}, with the aim of crystallizing the analogy between learners and games.
+Such an abstract theory of backpropagation would formalize the intuitive picture whereby such systems come with a notion of `type of states' on which a `type of changes', a `type of scalars' depend, which together give rise to a `type of feedbacks' obtained as valuations of the first in the latter.